friendly/candisc/cran-comments.md

 *Wow, no problems at all. :)*

 ## Comments
-This is a minor release, cleaning up some documentation problems and notes.
-Also testing under 3.6.2 revealed a small glitch in the vignette, now fixed.
+This is a minor release, fixing a problem related to conditional use of Suggests: packages